IronBatman2715/DiscordTS-Bot/README.md

 ### Production environment

+> Pre-configured production Docker image is currently a work in progress.
+For now, follow steps below.

 5. Rename/copy [`sample.env`](sample.env) to `.env` and set the environment variables as defined in [`src/global.d.ts`](src/global.d.ts)

    - `DISCORD_TOKEN`: Discord bot token (acquired in step 1).